wilkox/deidentifyr/README.md

 #> 10 cfac1d6216   F
 ```

-Note that the ID hashes are identical in `patient_data` and
-`patient_data2` even though we listed the identifying columns in a
+Note that it didn’t matter that we listed the identifying columns in a
 different order the second time we called `deidentify()`.
 We can now
 match patients between the data frames without needing to reidentify
 them.